jdpolakoff/sampleteach/readme2.md

 ## Why is that important?

-By taking advantage of JavaScript's prototypal inheritance, we can write less code that is better-organized and more maintainable while also conserving memory.
+By taking advantage of JavaScript's prototypal inheritance, we can write less code that is better-organized and more maintainable than non-object-oriented JavaScript.
+It also conserves memory.

 ## Learning Objectives
-- Demonstrate a use case that explains *prototypal inheritance* and what kind of flexibility it gives to programmers
+- Understand how *prototypal inheritance* gives programmers additional flexibility.
-- Use namespaces to organize application code
+- Understand how to use namespaces to organize application code.
-- Define a custom constructor method that sets one or more properties of a new object
+- Understand how to use a custom constructor method to set one or more properties on a new object.

 ## Overview
 1. Review of Objects